raclay/cse15l-lab-reports/lab-report-1-week-2.md

 Your account for CSE 15l, taken Winter of 2022, will look like cs15lwi22xxx

+with your own unique combination of letters to replace xxx

 To connect to the ieng6 server at UCSD, we need to type the following code

 ```